bambinos/bambi/README.md

 ## Installation

-Bambi requires a working Python interpreter (either 2.7+ or 3+).
+Bambi requires a working Python interpreter (3.6+).
 We recommend installing Python and key numerical libraries using the [Anaconda Distribution](https://www.continuum.io/downloads), which has one-click installers available on all major platforms.

 Assuming a standard Python environment is installed on your machine (including pip), Bambi itself can be installed in one line using pip:

     pip install bambi

-Alternatively, if you want the bleeding edge version of the package (Python 3+ only), you can install from GitHub:
+Alternatively, if you want the bleeding edge version of the package you can install from GitHub:

     pip install git+https://github.com/bambinos/bambi.git